karfous/pktFragments/subassemblies/NumberFromProfile/Readme.md

 It would be more convenient than using supperelevation graph which can be tricky to edit.

+### Height of a curb

+You can specify a curb height with the subassembly no matter how high real road profile is.

 ### Other ...

 Or you can set up width of a pavements with profile... use your imagination.